Julkaisu on osin vanhentunut ja uusi materiaali tullaan julkaisemaan myöhemmin ePerusteissa.

 Publication is party outdated and new material will publish later in eRequirements service.

-The core curriculum for basic education is a national regulation issued by the Finnish National Board of Education, on the basis of which the local curricula are drawn up.
+The core curriculum for basic education is a national regulation issued by the Finnish National Agency for Education, on the basis of which the local curricula are drawn up.

 The purpose of the core curriculum is to provide a common ground for the local curricula and thus promote equality and equity in education and the rights of the pupils within the whole country.
 The core curriculum supports and steers the provision and implementation of basic education.